FedML-AI/FedML/doc/en/starter/installation.md

 python setup.py install
 ```

-If you want to run examples with tensforflow, jax or mxnet, you need to install optional dependencies:
+If you want to run examples with TensorFlow, Jax or MxNet, you need to install optional dependencies:
 ```
 git clone https://github.com/FedML-AI/FedML.git && \
 cd ./FedML/python && \